 Bermuda Bluebird Society

-New website - We hope that the website will raise awareness to the plight of Bermuda's bluebirds and provide information on blue birds and their habitat.
+We hope that the website will raise awareness to the plight of Bermuda's beautiful blue birds and provide information on blue birds and their habitat.

 Today Bermuda's bluebirds main threats are overdevelopment, the aggressive house sparrow competing for nest boxes and the chicken mite.

 The bluebird is almost completely dependent on man for it's survival.
-Please monitor your bluebird during the season.
+Please monitor your blue bird box weekly during the nesting season.